James-Trauger/recipouir/README.md

 ## Running

 In the root of this project, execute `docker compose up` in the terminal and wait for the docker containers to build and start.
-If there are no errors, go to this [example](api/example.REST) for a small tutorial on how to use the API.
+If there are no errors, go to this [example](api/example.REST) for a small tutorial on how to use the API with the REST Client VS Code extension.

 ## API Endpoints